Homeschool Groups Near Me?

-Sometimes homeschool support groups are also known as homeschool co-ops.
-These groups gather on a regular basis.
-Sometimes they share the teaching responsibility by letting each parent teach in the subject matter that they have expertise.
+Some call homeschool support groups by the term homeschool co-ops.
+Particularly, these groups gather on a regular basis.
+Sometimes they also share the teaching responsibility by letting each parent teach in the subject matter that they have expertise.
 In this way, parents are “co operating” together and sharing the responsibility of teaching.
-Sometimes these parent groups will develop something a little more formal and the homeschool co-op becomes a homeschool co-op school.
+Sometimes these parent groups will also develop something a little more formal and the homeschool co-op becomes a homeschool co-op school.
 In this way, parents can be a bit more official in terms of the courses and type of education the students that participate receive.
-Homeschool co-ops are a great way to meet other homeschool families and to engage in homeschool socialization.
+In fact, homeschool co-ops are a great way to meet other homeschool families and to engage in homeschool socialization.

 Micro-schools can vary.
 Microschooling usually falls within one of two overarching categories: (1) part of private/charter schools or (2) co-op learning with responsibilities shared among parents.
 Additionally, a third sub-option involves parents registering as homeschoolers, but pooling resources to hire a certified teacher for 10 or fewer children.
 Read this article on Homeschool Pods and Micro Schools here.

 Are you interested not only in finding homeschooling support groups near you but also in finding homeschool activities near you?
 We’d love to share one of our favorite homeschool events resources.
 Homeschool Facebook groups often share local dates to help homeschoolers locate events in their local area that might interest them.
 Connect online and find a local activity near you!